JadenPerpignan/JadenPerpignan/README.md

 ## 🔧 Current Projects

-- 🎧 **Ora.fm** – A cross-platform music sync app (React Native, TypeScript, OAuth 2.0) that integrates Spotify, Apple Music & SoundCloud with AI-driven playlist and aesthetic generation.
+🎧 **Ora.fm** – A cross-platform music sync app (React Native, TypeScript, OAuth 2.0) that integrates Spotify, Apple Music & SoundCloud with AI-driven playlist and aesthetic generation.
 🎮 **Echoforge** – A 2D monster-collecting RPG built in Unity with custom battle logic, rarity systems, and terrain-aware encounter design
+🔐 **Neatly** – For men who move with intent.
+A modern web app for safe, smart dating with anonymous forums, red flag alerts, and community insights.
+Built with Next.js 14, Tailwind CSS, Shadcn/ui, and Prisma.
 ---

 ## 🧰 Current Dev Setup